 You can only take your client as deep as you yourself are prepared to travel.

-A cornerstone of the Creative Kinesiology Association is the belief that supporting our practitioners is a key to excellence.
-We consider mentoring to be very important, both to running a successful therapeutic practice and to evolving as a therapist, practitioner, and healer.
+This is a cornerstone of the Creative Kinesiology School, we consider mentoring to be very important, both to running a successful therapeutic practice and to evolving as a therapist, practitioner, and healer.

 What is mentoring?